 Rural England Prosperity Fund

-This fund is complementary to the UK Shared Prosperity Fund (UKSPF) and is a successor to the European LEADER programmes.
+This fund works with the UK Shared Prosperity Fund.
+It replaces the European LEADER programmes.
 The grant money is split over two years with 25 percent of the funds in Year 1 (£856,686) and 75 percent in Year 2 (£2,570,058).

 Applicants will need 50 percent match funding for their project.
 The grant is paid retrospectively therefore payments will only be made against cleared spend.